pawelc/docs/toread_finance.md

-Calculating and Comparing Security Returns is Harder than you Think: A Comparison between Logarithmic and Simple Returns Quant Nugget 2: Linear vs. Compounded Returns – Common Pitfalls in Portfolio Management Extreme Value Theory as a Risk Management Tool
+Calculating and Comparing Security Returns is Harder than you Think: A Comparison between Logarithmic and Simple Returns Quant Nugget 2: Linear vs. Compounded Returns – Common Pitfalls in Portfolio Management Extreme Value Theory as a Risk Management Tool https://twiecki.io/blog/2015/11/10/mcmc-sampling/ Going with the FX flow
-On Default Correlation: A Copula Function Approach
-The Gaussian Copula and the Financial Crisis: A Recipe for Disaster or Cooking the Books? https://twiecki.io/blog/2015/11/10/mcmc-sampling/ Going with the FX flow
 Asymmetric Correlations of Equity Portfolios